WutIsHummus/7tv2DiscordLocal/README.md

 ## Getting Started
 [Go to discord developer portal](https://discord.com/developers/applications)

-Follow these steps too add your bot to your server: https://discordpy.readthedocs.io/en/stable/discord.html
+Follow these steps to add your bot to your server: https://discordpy.readthedocs.io/en/stable/discord.html

 Note: Make sure to invite your bot with manage and create expressions